 You are here: Home Events

-MGS 2022 Fall Workshop and Annual Meeting (Members click here for more information)
+MGS 2022 Fall Workshop and Annual Meeting (Members click here for a video link to the meeting) was held Saturday, October 1, 2022.

 Diane L Richard, MEng & MBA, Mosaic Research and Project Management (MosaicRPM), www.mosaicrpm.com, has been doing genealogy research since 1987 and since 2004 professionally focused on the records of North Carolina and southern states.
 She regularly contributes to Internet Genealogy.
 She has authored over 500 articles on genealogy topics.
 Since 2016 she has been the editor of the North Carolina Genealogical Society (NCGS) journal.
 As a speaker, she has delivered webinars and in-person talks about the availability and richness of records documenting southerners, pursuing formerly enslaved ancestors and their descendants, genealogical research tips, techniques, tools and strategies, under-utilized resource collections [online and on-the-ground], and much more.
 She has appeared on Who Do You Think You Are?
 (Bryan Cranston episode).